frconor-ebook/meditations/_posts/2025-07-15-the-parable-of-the-laborers-in-the-vineyard.md

 Therefore, first and foremost, in order to have more drive and more initiative, we need to take better care of our spiritual life, of the time we spend in front of the Lord of the Harvest and the tabernacle, asking for lights, asking for initiatives, asking for that spirit of responsibility, to use our time well.

 Blessed Álvaro continues, "He wants us to be salt dispersed through the food it seasons, and not to remain as a lump.
-He wants us everywhere, each one in his or her own place, so as to impart a Christian flavor to the environment in which we move" (Álvaro del Portillo, *Ibid*.).
+He wants us everywhere, each one in his or her own place, so as to impart a Christian flavor to the environment in which we move" (Álvaro del Portillo, *ibid*.).

 These words open up an enormous panorama.
 They were words written over twenty years ago, and yet still retain their vital force.

-So, Lord, give me that drive, that initiative, that responsibility for all the talents and graces that you\'ve given to me.
+So, Lord, give me that drive, that initiative, that responsibility for all the talents and graces that you've given to me.
 Help me to take oil in my lamps at every opportunity.
 To expose myself to formation.
 To be on fire with the fire of the Holy Spirit.

-And then he says, "Do all you can for those schools you\'re promoting, along with other parents, so that your own children, and other children too, may receive an education that is truly Christian and worthy of the human person."
+And then he says, "Do all you can for those schools you're promoting, along with other parents, so that your own children, and other children too, may receive an education that is truly Christian and worthy of the human person."

 Imagine the thousands and thousands of students passing through schools with a Catholic ethos, of the seeds that get sown in their mind and their heart.

 A 60-year-old man remarked to me recently how in the primary Montessori school run by nuns that he attended 60 years ago, he remembers now, and he appreciates, the spirit of holiness that was there at that place.

 These things leave their mark.
 The formation of young people is of immense importance.
 Their catechetical formation.
 Things they see, things they hear.
-Catholic culture that they\'re exposed to in word and song, in example and material things.
+Catholic culture that they're exposed to in word and song, in example and material things.

-"Be convinced," Blessed Álvaro says, "of the importance of exercising your personal freedom, which brings with it a corresponding personal responsibility: to get involved in national and international bodies which can be a platform for promoting Christian values regarding the family, education, the defense of human life, and many other issues which have to be approached in accordance with the Church\'s teaching."
+"Be convinced," Blessed Álvaro says, "of the importance of exercising your personal freedom, which brings with it a corresponding personal responsibility: to get involved in national and international bodies which can be a platform for promoting Christian values regarding the family, education, the defense of human life, and many other issues which have to be approached in accordance with the Church's teaching."

 Again, very dynamic words.
 In the presence of Our Lord, we could ask ourselves, What national and international bodies do I belong to?

 Or is there some new national or international body that I could start ... that I use my acumen, my education, my experience, my professional formation in some way, to channel that towards good, towards serving the Church.

-In whatever amount of time may be left for me, with drive and with initiative, help me to get involved, to have an influence, so that all those wonderful values---fruit of the way, the truth, and the life regarding the family, education, defense of human life---can be areas where I leave my mark or help to promote the Church\'s teaching, which is so rich and so beautiful.
+In whatever amount of time may be left for me, with drive and with initiative, help me to get involved, to have an influence, so that all those wonderful values---fruit of the way, the truth, and the life regarding the family, education, defense of human life---can be areas where I leave my mark or help to promote the Church's teaching, which is so rich and so beautiful.

 He continues, "If your work has anything to do with media, press or television, just imagine the apostolic impact it will have if, as it performs its informative and cultural roles, it also bears the stamp of your unity of life."

 Every day we see how the media is forming public opinion.
 Somebody said once there were three great forming influences in life: the family, the school, and the Church.
-But now there\'s a fourth, it\'s the media.
+But now there's a fourth, it's the media.

 Sometimes it can seem more powerful than all the others put together.
-That\'s not the reality, but it can seem that way.
+That's not the reality, but it can seem that way.

-There\'s an immense challenge there to see, How can I influence media?
+There's an immense challenge there to see, How can I influence media?
 Answering an email, communicating with journalists, complimenting them on some good articles that may be written, phoning into radio programs...

 A man I know phoned into a radio program that was full of very good family values recently and left a message.
 The following day the compere of the show called back to thank that man for calling in.

-Sometimes we think the whole country is calling into these programs, but often there\'s nobody calling, and just one caller is a huge thing.
+Sometimes we think the whole country is calling into these programs, but often there's nobody calling, and just one caller is a huge thing.

 This compere said, "I want to thank you very much because I had a bit of a polemic with my director of this radio program about the content.
 I really had to fight and to insist this family-oriented content would be included, and your feedback has been very important for me, very supportive."

-Sometimes those little communications---a short email, a WhatsApp message, a phone call---can do enormous things to embolden a journalist who\'s in a tight corner or to encourage them to promote those values that may be listened to by millions of people.
+Sometimes those little communications---a short email, a WhatsApp message, a phone call---can do enormous things to embolden a journalist who's in a tight corner or to encourage them to promote those values that may be listened to by millions of people.

-Sometimes you can be walking in the supermarket, and it\'s tuned into some radio station.
+Sometimes you can be walking in the supermarket, and it's tuned into some radio station.
 Every person that walks into the supermarket that day is listening to this radio station.
-They can\'t turn it off.
+They can't turn it off.
 We have to try and make sure that there are good things there.

 "We find, in any upright activity," he says, "the raw material for our sanctity in the field of our apostolate.
-An apparent wasteland"---notice how he only says 'apparent wasteland'---\"which is rendered fertile by heaven\'s grace, when we cultivate it with the means God has marked out for us: first, our personal friendship and confidence, the key to true effectiveness in our apostolate, which enables us to enkindle our hearts with the love of God burning in our own."
+An apparent wasteland"---notice how he only says 'apparent wasteland'---"which is rendered fertile by heaven's grace, when we cultivate it with the means God has marked out for us: first, our personal friendship and confidence, the key to true effectiveness in our apostolate, which enables us to enkindle our hearts with the love of God burning in our own."

 We look around us and see: What are the opportunities?
 What fields are opening up for me?

-He says, "We know full well the crucial importance of our task within the Church\'s mission."
+He says, "We know full well the crucial importance of our task within the Church's mission."

 The Second Vatican Council changed the meaning of the word 'missionary.'
 Before, a missionary was somebody who went away, usually from Europe, to a faraway place, and there conducted their mission.

 But when the Second Vatican Council talked about the vocation of the lay person in the middle of the world and how that lay person has a vocation to holiness and apostolate, suddenly every single baptized person became a missionary.

-We are sent to continue the Church\'s mission wherever we are.
+We are sent to continue the Church's mission wherever we are.

 "With this conviction," he says, "each of us undertakes the initiatives that seem to them most appropriate, mentioning them in spiritual direction.
 We go forward along very concrete pathways because there are great things that are waiting for us in that vineyard of the Lord."

-There\'s a danger that we could be sitting pretty and thinking that a lot of things are being done, there's nothing else to be done, when maybe the reality is that just around the corner, there\'s a whole field of social life that\'s crying out for workers.
+There's a danger that we could be sitting pretty and thinking that a lot of things are being done, there's nothing else to be done, when maybe the reality is that just around the corner, there's a whole field of social life that's crying out for workers.

 We have all the Christian formation and education that we have, and maybe we have our time, our health, our energy; or there's something that we can contribute to that great harvest that Our Lord is dreaming of.